kineticedge/kafka-streams-dashboards/README.md

 The second application is analytics on the SKU purchased in those orders.
 When the order/item message (when skus are priced) are joined back to the order, this application listens on that topic and extracts information to keep track of SKUs purchased over a given period of time (window).

-It tracks the rekeyed order by SKU and builds up windowed analytics.
+It tracks the re-keyed order by SKU and builds up windowed analytics.
 This includes all window types: `tumbling`, `hopping`, `sliding`, `session`, and even `none` as a non-window deployment.
 These aggregations are tracking the quantity purchased on the given SKU for the given type of window.
 Now, from a real-world use-case scenario, I wouldn't use `session` windows for such aggregation; but having the same application with all windowing options makes it a lot easyer to see and compare the metrics between them.